paulstephane/UPL_Accessory/README.md

 ![Screenshot](Card1.jpg)

-Click on the second icon (folder with + sign) to add a new folder to the USB key.
+Click on the second icon (folder with + sign) to **add a new folder** to the USB key.
 The folder will be automatically numbered incrementally.

-To add tracks, from your Windows file explorer:
+To **add tracks**, from your Windows file explorer:

 - drag a folder containing your music to the box containing the track list
 - or alternatively drag a playlist file (.M3U)